chaitanyagiri/Tweetit/README.md

 Do mark a star if you liked the project.
 It really motivates me to do amazing things.

-There is one more major difference in it.
-I HATE CONSOLE.LOL(); So I have replaced it.
-XD
 ## License

 MIT License